 Commercial kitchen ventilation hoods are intended to be used with ductwork and fans which have been properly sized and properly installed in accordance with manufacturer's specifications and local code requirements.
-NOTE: Use Licensed HVAC or General Contractor recommended.
+NOTE: Use of a Licensed HVAC or General Contractor is recommended.

-Before turning on cooking equipment, make sure that the make-up air and exhaust fans are on.
+Before turning on cooking equipment, confirm that the makeup air and exhaust fans are on.
 Leave fans on for at least 30 minutes after cooking equipment is shut off.